craigmckeachie/tql-2024-notes/react-exercises.md

 **Objective:** Transition an existing form to use React Hook Form for managing form state and validation.

-**Starter Code:** Start with the provided code from the prior exercise.
+**Starter Code:** Start with the solution code from the prior exercise.

 ### Steps: